 COMMON BRAND NAME(S): Banzel

-USES: Rufinamide is used with other medications to prevent or control seizures (epilepsy) associated with Lennox-Gastaut syndrome (LGS) in people aged 4 and older.
+USES: Rufinamide is used with other medications to prevent or control seizures (epilepsy) associated with Lennox-Gastaut syndrome (LGS).

 This medication is an anticonvulsant.
 Rufinamide is thought to work by acting on the sodium channels in the brain that carry excessive electrical charges that may cause seizures.